 Later, as winter set in, Inside-Outside released another position statement, this time titled “Outdoor Learning in Cold Weather: Keep Moving through Winter and COVID–19.”
 Authors explain here that outdoor learning during the winter months can take place safely when students, teachers, and all other participants are dressed in warm clothing, remain hydrated, and have access to shelter and restrooms.
 Both statements present well-argued stances on why outdoor classrooms are beneficial while also giving practical tips for successfully navigating the transition outdoors.
 Authors advise teachers and students to still wear masks, practice social distancing, and wash hands regularly.

-Liza Lowe ’09 (Antioch New England, MEd in Elementary Education), who teaches as affiliate faculty at AUNE and is the director of Inside-Outside, says that the benefits of bringing students outside extend far beyond the confines of COVID-19.
+Liza Lowe, the director of Inside-Outside, is a graduate of the MEd in Elementary Education at Antioch New England.
+Today she also teaches as affiliate faculty at the New England campus, and she says that the benefits of bringing students outside extend far beyond the confines of COVID-19.
 Nature awakens students in a way the indoor classroom cannot.
 “Children’s love of learning feels more tangible outside,” Lowe explains.
 “It is limitless and diverse, as they access learning in a way that can be different than inside.”
 The walls come down literally and figuratively—students connect with lessons on a deeper level when they can get their hands dirty by engaging with the earth—squeezing the soil between their fingers, observing insects and other creatures in their natural habitat, exploring the community, and running and laughing with their peers while doing it.

 Lowe has grown Inside-Outside into a thriving network whose mission has been to support and connect outdoor educators with a like-minded community.
 Having a supportive community builds confidence.
 “Educators need to feel validated,” Lowe says.
 “We see them.
 We see how important their work is and we value it.
 That’s why we’re here.”
 Not only does Inside-Outside support educators but keeps them connected and up-to-date about the evolving field of nature-based education.